 - Works Cited - last slide or screen

 Here are some things to know about Copyright and Fair Use for presentations.

-- Web Images: You can use up to 10% or 15 images (whichever is less) from any one collective work (such as a web page or a book) in your presentation.
+- Web Images: 10% or 15 images (whichever is less) from any one collection or website

-- Illustrations: You may use no more than 5 images by 1 artist.
+- Illustrations: no more than 5 images by 1 artist

-- Motion: You may put 10% or 3 minutes (whichever is less) of a copyrighted film into your presentation.
+- Motion/videos: 10% or 3 minutes (whichever is less) of a copyrighted work

 More information about Fair Use, including video and sound, can be found on the Copyright and Fair Use page.

-Your opening slide or screen needs the Copyright and Fair Use disclaimer statement, which you can copy and paste onto the first slide or screen of your presentation:
+- It should also include the Copyright and Fair Use disclaimer statement, which you can copy and paste:

 NOTICE: The following presentation contains copyrighted materials used under the Multimedia Guidelines and Fair Use exemptions of U.S. Copyright law.
 Further use is prohibited.